schmich/chrome-extension-localization/README.md

 <p align="center"><img src="assets/locale-add-translation.png"/></p>

+4. Messages can contain placeholders which the extension determines at runtime.
+For example, the message `Hello, $name$!` has `$name$` as a placeholder.
+Use the placeholder in your translation, but do not translate the placeholder itself.
+In this case, the Spanish translation would be `¡Hola, $name$!`.

-4. Message states indicate potential translation issues.
+5. Message states indicate potential translation issues.
 You can show or hide messages based on these states:

     - *Normal*: Messages without any issues
     - *Missing*: Messages that have not been translated; they need translating